All Episodes

 But I suppose it's because it's, and I don't know to what extent American, the name is a bit of a giveaway.

-They also have a history in their advertising of doing, you know, of doing like, you know, you know, people of all states and sizes.
+Let's have a history in their advertising of doing, you know, doing like you know people of all stations and sizes.

 Let's just put it that way.